shackcrack007/hybrid-attacks-course-template/labs (for course sessions, not part of setup)/lab-4-full-attack-flow/README.md

 1. RDP login to DC VM using the YOURDOMAIN\\**rootuser**, then run the following script as admin (**when asked, login using the ENTRA CREDS (!) - you will be asked twice**)
     ```powershell
-    # when asked, login using the ENTRA ADMIN CREDS (!)
+    # when asked, login using the ENTRA ADMIN CREDS (!) - you will be asked twice
-    $tenantId = "YOUR_TENANT_ID" # you can get it here https://entra.microsoft.com/#view/Microsoft_AAD_IAM/TenantOverview.ReactView
     Invoke-WebRequest -Uri "https://raw.githubusercontent.com/shackcrack007/hybrid-attacks-course-template/refs/heads/main/labs%20(for%20course%20sessions%2C%20not%20part%20of%20setup)/lab-4-full-attack-flow/lab4PreparationScript.ps1" -OutFile "C:\\lab4PreparationScript.ps1"; `
-    & "C:\\lab4PreparationScript.ps1" -TenantID $tenantId
+    & "C:\\lab4PreparationScript.ps1" -DomainName #"mydomain.onmicrosoft.com"
     ```
-    - Ignore errors such as "*cannot be created because function capacity 4096 has been exceeded for this scope*"..
     - if failed it's probably due to timeout: rerun again and enter the creds faster

-2. RDP login to Win11 VM using the YOURDOMAIN\\**user1**, then run the following script as admin:
+2. RDP login to Win11 VM, then put there what you've created in the script above in the correct place..
-    ```powershell
-    Invoke-WebRequest -Uri "https://raw.githubusercontent.com/shackcrack007/hybrid-attacks-course-template/refs/heads/main/labs%20(for%20course%20sessions%2C%20not%20part%20of%20setup)/lab-4-full-attack-flow/lab4Win11VmPrepScript.ps1" -OutFile "C:\\lab4Win11VmPrepScript.ps1"; `
-        & "C:\\lab4Win11VmPrepScript.ps1"
-    ```
-    keep this window open in the background - **you're not allowed to use it from now on**

 ## Instructions: Start Here
 1. Your goal is to find the `secret.txt` file